 - 5. Build a bug hotel.
-It’s important to give insects shelter; they’ll return the favour by pollinating your wildflowers.
+Giving insects shelter is important; they’ll return the favour by pollinating your wildflowers.

 - 7. Release the weeds!
 Weeding is a real pain in the backside.
 And the knees.
 And the fingers.
 But the good news is, you don’t have to do it!
 Weeds count as native plants and are tasty snacks and cosy shelters for caterpillars and other insects.

-Wildlife friendly gardens are a lazy gardener’s dream, because to be honest, one of the best tips we can offer is: do nothing.
+Wildlife-friendly gardens are a lazy gardener’s dream, because to be honest, one of the best tips we can offer is; to do nothing.
 Rewilding your garden is about letting nature run wild, without interference!

 Where should I put a wildlife pond?